 In response to #3

-Still, I didn’t make that choice because I was too lazy to retrace all my steps but because almost none of the information presented in the book is questioned by the scientific community.
+And I feel good about that choice because almost none of the information presented in the book is questioned by the scientific community.
 The majority of it is readily available from a variety of sources.
 In other words, the fact that a female komodo dragon can make male babies without the help of a mate, that plenty of females are larger than the males of a species (like with this one, this one, and this one), and that Rudolph the Red-nosed Reindeer is a girl is not surprising to anyone who knows anything about biology.

 What’s new about Crime Against Nature is the presentation.
 I am juxtaposing simple scientific facts with each other to help prove a social fact that we don’t like to admit: that we—scientists and laypeople alike—are more influenced by traditional notions of gender than we realize.